 Freshmen 0-29 semester hours

 Sophomores 30-59 semester hours

 Juniors 60-89 semester hours

-Seniors
+90 and over semester hours

 Part-time Undergraduate fewer than 12 semester hours

-Part-time Graduate
+fewer than 9 semester hours

 DUAL ENROLLMENT SYSTEM.
 A local school board, the Board of Trustees of State Institutions of Higher Learning, and the State Board for Community Colleges shall establish a dual enrollment system under which students in the school district who meet prescribed criteria may be enrolled in a postsecondary institution in Mississippi while they are still in school.
 A Dual Credit Student is enrolled at DSU while enrolled in high school and is receiving high school and college credit for postsecondary coursework.
 Dual credit students can earn an unlimited number of college credits while in high school.
 They are not eligible for financial aid assistance.
 Dual enrollment credits do count towards the student's Satisfactory Academic Progress standing.